Lyra Valkyria: Independent circuit (2015–2020)

+Cusack began training for a professional wrestling career in Bray in 2014, before travelling to England to attend more wrestling schools.
+She eventually settled at the Fight Factory Pro Wrestling (FFPW) gym in her native Dublin.
+She made her in-ring debut for Celtic Cross Wrestling (CCW) on 2 May 2015 under the ring name Valkyrie, named after the protagonist of the Skulduggery Pleasant book series by Derek Landy.
+Valkyrie made her debut for Over the Top Wrestling (OTT) at WrestleRama on 6 August 2017, teaming with Justin Shape and Katey Harvey in a loss to Martina, Candice LeRae and Joey Ryan.
+On 10 August 2018, she defeated Jordan Devlin to win FFPW's Irish Junior Heavyweight Championship.
+Under the name Lady Valkyrie, she defeated La Roux on 2 September for the Pro Wrestling Ulster (PWU) Women's Championship, which she held until PWU closed in February 2019.
-Valkyrie challenged for several women's championships throughout 2017 and early 2018, but was unsuccessful.
-However, in August 2018, she pinned male wrestler Jordan Devlin in a six-way match to capture FFPW's Irish Junior Heavyweight Championship, and Lauren La Roux the following month for the PWU Women's Championship.
-In May 2019, Valkyrie made her Westside Xtreme Wrestling (wXw) debut during the Road to True Colors in Bielefeld, defeating Amale Winchester and Killer Kelly in a Three-Way Dance.
-She unsuccessfully challenged for the wXw Women's Championship at two events in June.

-In the same month, Valkyria debuted for the women's professional wrestling promotion Pro-Wrestling: EVE, teaming with Debbie Keitel as the Woke Queens and winning the Pro-Wrestling: EVE Tag Team Championship in October 2019.
-They lost the titles to Gisele Shaw and Sammii Jayne in December.
-On 1 February 2020, Valkyrie competed in her final match in EVE, defeating Harvey.
-She made her last independent circuit appearance on 8 March for wXw, teaming with Baby Allison in a loss to Kelly and Stephanie Maze.
+On 3 May 2019, Valkyrie made her Westside Xtreme Wrestling (wXw) debut during the "Road to True Colors" tour in Bielefeld, defeating Amale Winchester and Killer Kelly in a Three-Way Dance.
+On 26 May, she defeated Raven Creed to win the OTT Women's Championship.
+She unsuccessfully challenged for the wXw Women's Championship twice in June.
+Valkyrie also wrestled for the women's professional wrestling promotion Pro-Wrestling: EVE, where she was part of a heel tag team with Debbie Keitel, known as the Woke Queens.
+They defeated Laura Di Matteo and Mercedes Martinez in a tournament final to win the vacant Pro-Wrestling: EVE Tag Team Championship on 12 October.
+Valkyrie lost the OTT Women's Championship to Harvey on 26 October, and the Irish Junior Heavyweight Championship to LJ Cleary on 3 November.
+On 14 December, the Woke Queens lost the titles to Gisele Shaw and Sammii Jayne.
+Valkyrie made her last independent circuit appearance for wXw on 8 March 2020, teaming with Baby Allison in a loss to Kelly and Stephanie Maze.

 WWE

 NXT UK and NXT (2020–2024)

-Prior to her signing with the company, Cusack participated in a WWE tryout in London in June 2019.

-Cusack was reported to have signed with WWE on 20 January 2020, and was assigned to NXT UK under the ring name Aoife Valkyrie.
-She competed in her first match on 13 February episode of NXT UK, defeating Amale.
+Prior to signing with the company, Cusack participated in a WWE tryout in London in June 2019.
+Cusack was reported to have signed with WWE on 20 January 2020, and was assigned to the NXT UK brand.
+She competed in her first match on 13 February episode of NXT UK under the ring name Aoife Valkyrie, defeating Amale.
 In February, Valkyrie toured with NXT for the first time, wrestling on two house shows in Florida.
 Valkyrie defeated Aliyah on 14 February in Tampa, followed by teaming with Mia Yim and Rita Reis (later known as Valentina Feroz) to defeat Jessi Kamea, MJ Jenkins and Taynara in a six-woman tag team match on 15 February in Fort Pierce.
 She made her return to television on 17 September episode of NXT UK in a winning effort against Isla Dawn.
 She remained undefeated until losing to Meiko Satomura on 29 April 2021 episode.
-Later that year, Valkyrie suffered a torn ACL and did not wrestle for a year.
+Later that year, Valkyrie suffered a torn ACL and was sidelined for a year.